 Durability & Reliability have not been scored because the device has hardly ever been used as a stompbox, in the years I have been using it.
 As such I'm unable to comment on micro switch durability and hinge reliability.
 The hinges are plastic, so my expectations would be low.

 In my application it is left permanently on (with a DC supply) - coming on when the keyboards are fired up.

-The actual micro switch (Upper right SW3) does look flimsy, though these switches are usually rated at 500K cycles or greater.
+The actual micro switch (upper photo, lower right SW3) does look flimsy, though these switches are usually rated at 500K cycles or greater.

 Click on the image at right for a larger version -->

 Note: The EM600 Echo Machine and RV600 Reverb Machine use the same primary DSP chipsets.

 Battery Operation & Performance (Sucks badly!)

 Important! if operating with batteries - Remember to unplug the guitar lead when not in use to avoid unnecessary battery depletion.

 The Behringer EM600 Echo Machine (like the RV600 Reverb Machine) depletes 9 Volt batteries at a truly frightening pace.
 In truth, it is really not practical to operate these devices with batteries and the instructions should say as much.